 Lilli Marx was profoundly concerned with nurturing the legacy of JFB for the many young women of her generation who were unfamiliar with it.
 The JFB’s newsletter, “The Woman in the Community” (Die Frau in der Gemeinschaft), regularly contained articles which referred to the “honorable past of Jewish women’s activities in Germany.”
 Lilli Marx bore responsibility for the publication of the newsletter, which has appeared as an occasional supplement to the Jüdische Allgemeine since 1956.
 It was “to reflect the events in its own domain and the opinions and responsibilities of women in the Jewish community, as well as the work of Jewish women throughout the world.”
 It reported on the activities of the regional associations, the regular working sessions of the JFB and the conferences of the International Council of Jewish Women.
 However, Lilli Marx always referred not only to Jewish matters but also to those of general concern to all women.

-Organization of the JFB’s working sessions was another major aspect of Lilli Marx’s activities.
+Organization of the JFB’s working sessions was another major aspect of Lilli Marx’s activity.
 The sessions’ agendas included discussion of numerous issues: the duties of Jewish women, professional training in social work, the education of young people, human rights and human dignity, and women in developing countries, to name just a few.
 Well-known women, both Jewish and gentile, were invited to participate in the sessions.
 Lilli Marx saw the JFB as an integral part of society in general and was therefore determined to include topics which related to contemporary society as a whole.

 JFB became a member of the International Council Of Jewish Women in 1954.
 Three years later, four women from Germany, including Lilli Marx, first participated in one of its conferences.
 Over the years, Lilli Marx experienced a great deal of suspicion towards the German delegates since many people felt that Jewish life in Germany was totally unacceptable: “We had to run the gauntlet, but we didn’t let them take the butter off our bread,” she said.

 Lilli Marx headed the JFB for almost twenty years, handing over its leadership in 1972.
 Thereafter she commuted between Germany and Israel with her second husband, the Israeli author Alexander Czerski (1920–1986), returning to Düsseldorf after his death.
 The Women’s League she had established in the city had meanwhile been dissolved.
 “Women in the Community” had ceased publication in 1980.
 The JFB was no longer of any significance in Germany.
-Many of the women born after 1945 identified strongly with the State of Israel and preferred to participate in Zionist activities such as WIZO, where even Lilli Marx found a new sphere of activity.
+Many of the women born after 1945 identified strongly with the State of Israel and preferred to participate in Zionist activities such as WIZO (Women’s International Zionist Organization), where even Lilli Marx found a new sphere of activity.
 She was also a member of the Council of the Düsseldorf Jewish community.
 Lilli Marx could not conceive of a life devoid of involvement.
 She continued to be a splendid personality, interested in life and in everything innovative, and always ready to find enrichment in every human encounter.
 She died in the Jewish old-age home in Düsseldorf on April 5, 2004.